Wesley Chapel, Florida: Growth

 As of July 2007, a new county park opened at the southwest corner of Boyette and Overpass roads.

-In March 2008, State Road 56 was extended east from its then terminus at Bruce B. Downs Boulevard to a temporary terminus at Meadow Pointe Boulevard.
+In March 2008, SR 56 was extended east from its then terminus at Bruce B. Downs Boulevard to a temporary terminus at Meadow Pointe Boulevard.
 In late 2019, it was extended further east to its final terminus at US 301 in Zephyrhills.
 Wesley Chapel was also listed as one of the "8 boomtowns of 2008" by the Gadberry Group's annual list.

 Wesley Chapel has a new hospital called Advent Health (formerly Florida Hospital) at Wesley Chapel, and Pasco-Hernando State College's latest campus, Porter Campus at Wiregrass Ranch.

+A massive 800-acre project is set to launch in Pasco County, which will become the largest sports park in the United States.
+This development, part of the Trinity Development Initiative and unveiled at the IAAPA 2024 Expo, will feature a range of sports facilities, including professional playing fields and an ice arena, as well as hotels, retail outlets, restaurants, and health care services.
+Plans for a massive development in Trinity, Florida, have sparked significant opposition among local residents.
+Many community members are concerned that the development will disrupt the area's character, increase traffic congestion, and exacerbate flooding issues.
+A petition with hundreds of signatures has been initiated to halt the project, reflecting a broader tension between rapid growth and the preservation of community values in Pasco County.